Nikolaus Dumba: Biography

-In 1817, Nikolaus' father Stergios, an immigrant to Vienna from a family from Vlasti of Aromanian-Greek descent, then part of the Ottoman Empire and today a village in Northern Greece, became a merchant.
-Nikolaus attended the Akademische Gymnasium and spent the revolutionary years of 1847-48 with his brother Michael at the residence of the Austrian Ambassador Anton von Prokesch-Osten in Athens.
+In 1817, Nikolaus' father Stergios, an immigrant to Vienna from a family of Aromanian or Greek descent from Vlasti, a village then part of the Ottoman Empire and today in Greece, became a merchant.
+Nikolaus attended the Akademisches Gymnasium and spent the revolutionary years of 1847–48 with his brother Michael at the residence of the Austrian Ambassador Anton von Prokesch-Osten in Athens.
 In 1852, he took a trip to Egypt with the travel writer Alexander Ziegler.

 He was trained for a commercial career and took over a cotton mill in Tattendorf that had been operated by his cousin Theodore.
 It had approximately 180 employees and soon became a highly profitable enterprise.
 This financial base allowed him to turn his interests elsewhere.
 He was knighted and appointed to the legislature, where he was very active.

-His son, Konstantin, was Austria-Hungary's last Ambassador to the United States.
+His nephew, Konstantin, was Austria-Hungary's last Ambassador to the United States.

-Patron
+Patron of the arts and benefactor

+In Vienna

 He was a close friend of Hans Makart, Gustav Klimt and Carl Kundmann and was a strong promoter of contemporary art.
-He helped establish several monuments to famous composers of the past and served as a Vice-President of the Society of Friends of Music.
+He helped establish several monuments to famous composers of the past and served as a Vice-President of the Friends of Music Society.

-Dumba left 50,000 florins to the Vienna Men's Choral Society in order to free them from financial concerns.
+Dumba left 50,000 florins to the Men's Choral Society of Vienna in order to free them from financial concerns.
 In return, he asked that "from time to time, a choral work in remembrance of me should be performed in a church" and that "the money should never be used for a building".
 To this day, Franz Schubert's German Mass is often sung in his honor.

+Dumba was a major donor for the Musikverein building.
+The Austrian government named a street (Dumbastraße) near the Musikverein after him.